Welcome and meet the team!

 Moving from primary school to Kettlethorpe High School is an exciting time and one we hope you are looking forward to.
 We are working closely with your primary school and Year 6 teacher to collect the information we need to ensure your transition to Kettlethorpe High School is as smooth as possible.

-Within this section of our school website, you will find lots of information that will help you prepare for your learning journey and help you to feel confident you know more about the next steps.
-We look forward to showing you what your new school has to offer.
+We hope that this within this section of our school website, you will find lots of information that will help you prepare for your learning journey and help you to feel confident that you know more about the next steps.
+We hope you find this information useful and look forward to showing you what your new school has to offer.

-Contact the team on email@example.com for any queries or questions.
+Contact information: email firstname.lastname@example.org for any queries or questions.

 How can parents and carers help?